Gold Rush Cocktail

 Bourbon recommendations

-The classic Gold Rush cocktail is served in an Old Fashioned glass with one large ice cube and a lemon peel twist.
-Serve these with a snack platter of cured meats, cheese, and melon.
+The classic version is served in an Old Fashioned glass with one large ice cube and a lemon peel twist.
+We recommend serving these drinks with a snack platter of cured meats, cheese, and fresh melon for a gorgeous pairing.

 FREQUENTLY ASKED QUESTIONS